c-malecki/power_supply/README.md

 # Variable Digital Power Supply

-A digitally controlled variable bench power supply unit with fixed and variable output channels, PID secured accuracy and safety mechanisms, programmable presets for the variable channel.
+A digitally controlled variable bench power supply unit with fixed and variable output channels, PID secured accuracy, safety controls for temperature, voltage, and current, and programmable presets for the variable channel.

 *This document is subject to change as I continue to work on the project and make adjustments through iterative design.*